 In Following QA Jobs you will see some settings to choose under the QUALITY tab.

 Allow QA contributor to modify the original contributor’s judgments:

-YES: if you choose this option you will get an Acceptance Rate at the unit level and per contributor and if your use case is supported, detailed metrics on specific tags, labels, words etc. (See Dashboards).
+if you select this option, your QA checker will be able to edit the responses and your Quality Dashboard will display an Acceptance Rate at the unit level and per contributor and if your use case is supported, detailed metrics on specific tags, labels, words etc. (See Dashboards).